Insights Into the Inner Workings of Transformer Models for Protein Function Prediction: Supplementary material: System and methods

 \textbf{Finetuning procedure}.
 For finetuning, the input sequence was cropped to a maximum sequence length of 1000 amino acids per protein, if necessary.
 The encoder features created by the transformer were pooled by concatenating the classification token, the maximum and the mean of the features along the sequence, and the sum of the features divided by the square root of the sequence length \citep{reimers2019sentencebert}.
 Binary cross entropy combined with a sigmoid layer served as loss function for the multi-label GO task, and cross entropy loss combined with softmax for the multi-class EC task.
 Gradients were accumulated over 64 batches of size one each.
 Adam \citep{kingma2014adam} was selected as optimizer.
 The learning rate was set to $5\times10^{-6}$ for the encoder, which was frozen for the first epoch, and to $3\times10^{-5}$ for the classification head.
 For the multi-label GO task, the rate was additionally scheduled with a linear increase over 500 warm-up steps in the beginning and then a decrease to zero following a half-cosine function calculated for a total number of 20000 training steps.

 \textbf{Model selection}.
 After each training epoch, the loss (GO) or accuracy (EC) on the validation split was monitored and the model with the minimum loss (GO) or maximum accuracy (EC) was saved.
 Training was repeated until no further improvement was observed on the validation split.
-The best model was typically found after around 2-13 epochs in the case of ProtBert and after around 2-7 epochs in the case of ProtT5.
+The best model was typically found after around 2-13 epochs in the case of ProtBert, after around 2-7 epochs in the case of ProtT5, after 6-20 epochs for the smaller, and 2-7 epochs for the larger ESM-2 variant.